node-migrator-bot/Q-Oper8/README.md

         response.end();
       };

-- requestObj will be picked up automatically by *threads* and is the original requestObj you placed on the queue
+- requestObj will be picked up automatically by *Q-Oper8* and is the original requestObj you placed on the queue
 - results is the returnValue you returned from your childProcesses.

-You add a reference to this handler whenever you add a request/action to the *threads* queue, eg:
+You add a reference to this handler whenever you add a request/action to the *Q-Oper8* queue, eg:

-       threads.addToQueue(requestObj, responseHandler);
+       qoper8.addToQueue(requestObj, responseHandler);

 ## That's it!